tzmfreedom/dmy/README.md

 Default format is Tab Separated Values.

-If you want to other format, for example CSV, you should set delimiter and enclosure options.
+If you want to other format, for example CSV, you should set delimiter, enclosure and linebreak options.
 The following command allows you to get CSV dummy data.
 ```bash
 $ dmy -N 10 -E "\"" -D "," "hoge" "fuga" "\"aaa\""